Tooth Extractions Arlington Heights, IL

 Tooth Extraction FAQs

-Avoid chewing with the area where the tooth was to give it time to heal before applying excess force.
+Avoid chewing in the area where the tooth was to give it time to heal before applying excess force.
 Also, avoid smoking, drinking through a straw, and any sucking motions.
 This can bring bacteria into your mouth and cause an infection in your open gum.

 How soon after tooth extraction can I brush my teeth with toothpaste?